arsho/COVID-19/README.md

 # COVID-19

 A data visualization project to show current situation of COVID-19 worldwide.
+This application can be accessed from: [https://arshovon.com/apps/c19/](https://arshovon.com/apps/c19/)

 ## Features
 - Summary of worldwide status of COVID-19 specifying number of affected countries, total cases, total deaths and total recovered cases.